GreeshmaDuggireddy/ICU-Mortality-Prediction/README.md

 instances in our dataset - 83798 entries correspond to a survival 7915 entries correspond to a death.
 As we can see, the dataset is skewed and this is addressed in the following sections.

+## Machine Learning Models

+Logistic Regression
+Decision Trees
+XGBoost

+## Results

+The Logistic Regression and Decision Tree algorithms perform well in accuracy on the whole dataset but fail to predict a death with proper precision when original data is used.
+Undersampling and Oversampling solve the metric problem to an extent when we deal with an unbalanced dataset, but they add their own baggage - undersampling results in data loss and oversampling creates lots of false data.
+The effects of sampling differ for each technique; some algorithms work better with undersampled data and some algorithms work better with oversampled data.
+ROC-AUC score is taken as a metric when class imbalance is present.
+XGBoost successfully boosts both the ROC and F1 scores.
+Recursive Feature Elimination results in a subset of features that give comparable metric values when compared with the results associated with the original set of columns.
+All the models make better generalizations when sampling techniques are applied to this problem.
+It betters the model’s capacity of predicting mortality for a patient appropriately.